 Many LASIK eye surgery candidates spend a lot of time worrying about this question, “Are you awake during LASIK?”
-The answer to this question is, yes, you will be awake during a laser eye procedure.
-There are very important reasons why you need to be awake, as well as reasons why this should not cause you any fear or concern for the surgery.
+The answer to this question is, yes, you will be awake during laser eye surgery.
+There are very important reasons why you need to be awake, as well as reasons why this should not cause you any fear or concern for the procedure.

 Are you looking for a professional LASIK eye surgery provider in Cleveland?
 Schedule a consultation at LASIK Vision Centers of Cleveland today to meet our staff and learn more about our surgeons.
 Want to take a peek inside our facility first?
 Take a virtual tour right now.